Blake Tekotte

 Blake Aaron Tekotte (born May 24, 1987) is a former American professional baseball outfielder.
 He played in Major League Baseball (MLB) for the San Diego Padres and Chicago White Sox.
-He completed his professional career in 2016 playing for the Long Island Ducks of the Atlantic League of Professional Baseball.

-Career
+Playing career

 Amateur

 Tekotte attended David H. Hickman High School in Columbia, Missouri and the University of Miami, where he played for the Miami Hurricanes baseball team.
 While at Miami, he reached the College World Series in 2006 and 2008.
 In 2007, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League and was named a league all-star.

 San Diego Padres

-He was drafted by San Diego Padres in the third Round (101st overall) of the 2008 Major League Baseball draft.
+Tekotte was drafted by San Diego Padres in the third round, with the 101st overall selection, of the 2008 Major League Baseball draft.

-Tekotte was called up by the Padres for the first time on May 23, 2011.

-Tekotte made his major league debut on May 25, 2011, one day after his 24th birthday, pinch-hitting for Mat Latos, lining out to the right fielder Jon Jay.
+On May 23, 2011, Tekotte was promoted to the major leagues for the first time.
+Tekotte made his major league debut on May 25, one day after his 24th birthday, pinch-hitting for Mat Latos, and lining out to the right fielder Jon Jay.

+Tekotte made 11 appearances for San Diego in 2012, going 2-for-15 (.133) with one stolen base.
+On November 2, 2012, Tekotte was designated for assignment by the Padres.

 Chicago White Sox

-On November 7, 2012, Tekotte was traded to the Chicago White Sox for minor league pitcher Brandon Kloess after being designated for assignment on November 2.
+On November 7, 2012, Tekotte was traded to the Chicago White Sox in exchange for Brandon Kloess.
 On August 9, 2013, Tekotte hit his first Major League home run against Minnesota Twins pitcher Liam Hendriks.
-He was outrighted off the White Sox roster on December 6, 2013.
+In 20 appearances for the White Sox, he slashed .226/.306/.355 with one home run, two RBI, and one stolen bases.
+On December 6, Tekotte was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights.

+Tekotte began the 2014 season with Charlotte, playing in 81 games and hitting .251/.324/.438 with 11 home runs and 35 RBI.

 Arizona Diamondbacks

-Tekotte was traded to the Arizona Diamondbacks on August 3, 2014.
+On August 3, 2014, Tekotte was traded to the Arizona Diamondbacks in exchange for cash considerations.
+In 7 games for the Triple-A Reno Aces, he went 4-for-18 (.222) with 6 RBI.
+Tekotte was released by the Diamondbacks organization on August 16.

 Boston Red Sox

 Tekotte signed a minor league contract with the Boston Red Sox on January 10, 2015.
+In 49 games for the Double-A Portland Sea Dogs, he batted .275/.364/.425 with three home runs, 20 RBI, and four stolen bases.
+Tekotte elected free agency following the season on November 6.